On Break

 A raucous clamoring resounded from the kitchen.
 Linus sniffed and yawned incuriously, expecting the evening’s successor, who wouldn’t have arrived soused a first time.

-No, not his replacement but two nurses in bouffant caps and periwinkle sanitary scrubs burst open the swinging door and barged onto the line.
-Between them they rolled a gurney, on which a middle-aged man lay strapped and intubated.
+Instead, two nurses in bouffant caps and periwinkle sanitary scrubs burst open the swinging door and barged onto the line.
+Between them they rolled a gurney, on which a middle-aged man squirmed, strapped and intubated.

 “Hey, hey!”
 Linus exclaimed.
 “What are you doing?”

 The foremost nurse had nearly run over Linus before bracing back against the gurney and halting.
-He wiped his brow.
+He wiped his moist brow.
 “Hi, gimme an eight-inch sub on ciabatta.
-Two of ‘em.”
+Two of ‘em actually.”

 “Gotta be on that side,” Linus insisted, pointing across the buffet.
 “Man, over there.”